allofphysicsgraph/LaTeX2SymPyParser/README.md

 ./scanner path_to_latex documents
 ./read_tf_idf tf_idf

-tf_idf scores are added when the score is gt 0. output files are tf_idf and offsets.
+tf_idf scores are added when there is more than one document.
+output files are tf_idf and offsets.